realnickivanov/simple/README.md

-Simple course
+Simple pdf
 ======

-A course style like setup.
+Simple course template with conversion to .pdf document.